 The School's basic-science departments provide educational opportunities for students from all schools and colleges within the University.
-Clinical teaching programs are conducted at the University of Washington Medical Center, Harborview Medical Center, Seattle Children's, Northwest Hospital & Medical Center, Valley Medical Center, and the Veterans Affairs Puget Sound Health Care System, as well as at other clinical affiliates in Seattle and throughout the WWAMI states.
+Clinical teaching programs are conducted at the University of Washington Medical Center, Harborview Medical Center, Seattle Children's hospital, Northwest Hospital & Medical Center, Valley Medical Center, and the Veterans Affairs Puget Sound Healthcare System, as well as at other clinical affiliates in Seattle and throughout the WWAMI states.

 The WWAMI program was initiated in 1971 as an effort to address the maldistribution and shortage of physicians in the Northwest region, provide a broader range of educational opportunities for students, and address the need for primary-care physicians oriented toward rural practice.
 It is an integral part of the undergraduate medical curriculum and is a fully accredited program of the School of Medicine.
 The WWAMI program is named for the five states (Washington, Wyoming, Alaska, Montana, and Idaho) that share resources and responsibilities in the regional educational program.
 Funds appropriated to the WWAMI program by the Wyoming, Alaska, Montana, and Idaho legislatures assure each state of positions for its students in the entering medical class each year.

-The University of Washington School of Medicine is nationally recognized for its excellent regional training program (WWAMI).
-In addition to providing unique clinical learning opportunities, the WWAMI program allows a small group learning experience in the first year at the regional training sites, which many students prefer.
-Students from Wyoming, Alaska, Montana, and Idaho complete their first year curriculum in small learning groups in their respective home states.
+The University of Washington School of Medicine is nationally recognized for its regional training program (WWAMI).
+In addition to providing unique clinical learning opportunities, the WWAMI program allows a small-group learning experience at the regional training sites, which many students prefer.
+Students from Washington (Spokane), Alaska, Montana, and Idaho complete their 18-month foundational curriculum in small learning groups in their respective home states.
 Wyoming students complete their first 12-month foundational curriculum in Wyoming.
-The state of Washington provides three sites for medical students to complete their first year curriculum:
+The state of Washington provides two sites for medical students to complete their 18-month foundations curriculum:

-Small group learning experiences are available at Pullman and Spokane.
-All Washington residents will be required to rank one or more of these three sites in order of preference in their secondary application.
-Every effort will be made to match accepted Washington students with one of their preferred sites.
+Small group learning experiences are available in Spokane.
+All Washington residents are required to rank one or more of these two sites in order of preference in their secondary application.
+Every effort is made to match accepted Washington students with one of their preferred sites.

-More information and video testimonials from first-year Pullman and Spokane medical students are available at: uwmedicine.washington.edu/Education/MD-Program/Admissions/WWAMI-First-Year/Pages/default.Aspx
+More information and video testimonials from first-year Spokane medical students are available at: uwmedicine.washington.edu/Education/MD-Program/Admissions/WWAMI-First-Year/Pages/default.Aspx

 Offers of acceptance are conditional upon agreement to participate in the WWAMI program.

-At the conclusion of the second year, students enter the portion of the curriculum that is predominantly clinical.
+At the conclusion of the foundatins of science phase, students enter the portion of the curriculum that is predominantly clinical.
 Required, selective, and elective clerkships are described below.
 As part of clinical training, students complete clerkships at the UW, at its affiliated hospitals, or at community clinical units located in the five-state region.
 During third- and fourth-year clerkships, School of Medicine full-time and clinical faculty members provide supervised clinical training in required as well as elective clerkships through the WWAMI region.